anr-bmbf-pivot/draft-lenders-core-coap-dtls-svcb/draft-lenders-core-coap-dtls-svcb.md

 * Identification sequence: 0x63 0x6f ("co")
 * Reference: {{-coap}} and \[this document\]

-Note that {{-coap}} does not define the use of the ALPN TLS extension during connection the DTLS handshake.
+Note that {{-coap}} does not define the use of the ALPN TLS extension during the DTLS connection handshake.
-This document does not change that, and thus does not establish any rules like those in {{Section 8.2 of -coap-tcp}}.
+This document does not change this behavior, and thus does not establish any rules like those in {{Section 8.2 of -coap-tcp}}.

 --- back